ryan713/chatbot-react/README.md

 This is the frontend or the client side for one of my previous project.
-In this project I've deployed my AI chatbot model into as a web application.
+In this project I've deployed my AI chatbot model as a web application.
 Once deployed it'll be avaialable for anybody to use.
 The backend required for this has been put in a separate repository as it is a Flask REST API which lets the developer interact with AI using simple HTTP requests.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).